jengmicah/wcache/README.md

-# webcache
+# wcache

-A flexible web storage cache with automatic key expiry and namespaces.
+A flexible, general-purpose web storage cache with automatic key expiry and namespace support.

 ## Features